Families of non-tiling domains satisfying P\'olya's conjecture: Improved constants for Cylinders

 \section{Improved constants for Cylinders}

 The results in~\cite{lapt} require the space dimension of the domain satisfying P\'{o}lya's conjecture to be at least two, and thus do not apply to general cylinders of the form $\cdr = \Omega \times [0, \ell]\subset\R^{n+1}$, where $\Omega$ is a bounded domain in $\mathbb{R}^n$ and $\ell$ a positive real number -- note that the interval satisfies P\'{o}lya's inequality which in this case becomes an identity for all eigenvalues.
 Thus, and to the best of our knowledge, the best result so far in this case is the Li and Yau bound~\eqref{polyaineq} with constant given by~$(n+1)/(n+3)$.
-This is a consequence of a result for the sum of the first $k$ eigenvalues and, as was shown in~\cite{lapt}, is related to a previous result by Berezin~\cite{bere}.
-More precisely, they showed that the Dirichlet eigenvalues of an Euclidean domain $\Omega$ in $\R^{n}$ satisfy
+This is a consequence of a result for the sum of the first $k$ eigenvalues, namely, that Dirichlet eigenvalues of an Euclidean domain $\Omega$ in $\R^{n}$ satisfy

-which is asymptotically sharp as $k$ goes to infinity.
+which is asymptotically sharp as $k$ goes to infinity -- as was mentioned in~\cite{lapt}, this inequality is also related to a previous result by Berezin~\cite{bere}.
 In the next result we use~\eqref{LiYauI} to improve the constant $C_{n}$ in~\eqref{polyaineq} for general cylinders.

 \begin{thm} Consider the cylinder $\cdr = \Omega \times [0, \ell]\subset\R^{n+1}$, where $\Omega$ is a bounded domain in $\mathbb{R}^n$, and $\ell$ any positive real number.
 Then its Dirichlet eigenvalues satisfy